PowerShell/DscResources/GettingStartedWithGitHub.md

 ...
 ```

-When you are happy with the file, save it and continue with the next file, if there was more merge conflicts. **Only when all the merge conflicts are resolved you can continue with the rebase.**
+When you are happy with the file, save it and continue with the next file, if there was more merge conflicts. **Only when all the merge conflicts are resolved can you continue with the rebase.**

 * To continue with the rebase.
 In the same PowerShell prompt as you started the rebase, you need to do the following.
 _Note: If not using the same PowerShell prompt, make sure you are in the right folder and on the right branch._
 ```
 git status          # (optional) If you unsure of the name, you can use this to see the files that was in conflict. git add <file>      # Do this for each file that you fixed merged conflicts in.
-I.e 'git add README.md'. git rebase --continue
+I.e 'git add README.md'.
+This stages the file for commit.
+You could also use 'git *' to stage all files at once. git rebase --continue
 ```